-Stick and Stone by Beth Ferry – A story about kindness in friendship, and helping those you care about to get out of sticky situations.
+It is a story about kindness in friendship and helping those you care about to get out of sticky situations.

-Kids will learn funny examples of how NOT to act in order to be socially acceptable.
+Kids will learn funny examples of how NOT to act to be socially acceptable.

 Kids need friends, and this book will help children who struggle to make and keep them.

 If you’re teaching a lesson on kindness and respect in relationships, this book will help.
 The character of Jeremy became a neighborhood enemy until his dad taught him how to make an enemy pie.

 Two best friends, Hunter and Stripe, enjoy spending time together and doing similar things.
 However, trouble starts when Stripe makes poor decisions.

-Duck and Goose by Tad Hills – Kids figure out how to share and work together by watching Duck and Goose struggle together but form a strong friendship in the end.
+Kids learn to share and work together by watching Duck and Goose struggle and forming solid friendships.

 This book will encourage lonely kids who will relate to the character of Peanut Butter.

-A classic in classrooms everywhere, this book teaches children about sharing as a means to forming friendships.
+A classic in classrooms everywhere, this book teaches children about sharing to form friendships.